 - what you want your loved ones to know.

 When signed in front of witnesses, this serves as a legal document, a form of ‘living will’.
 You can order a copy of this booklet through the Aging With Dignity website, or can have the church office send you one.
 When completed, make some copies for your family members, especially the one you’ve chosen to make decisions for you.
-Give a copy to The Rev. Ramona Scarpace, and another to your primary physician.
+Give a copy to the priest, and another to your primary physician.

 We hope this website has been helpful to you.
-For any other questions you may have, or to speak with The Rev. Ramona Scarpace about any of the things mentioned here, please feel free to call.
+For any other questions you may have, or to speak with our priest about any of the things mentioned here, please feel free to call.
 (651-646-6175)

 Most merciful God,